D3DEnergetic/FIDASIM/regression_tests/test_003/03_compare/README.md

 ### Path resolution

-Stage 3 resolves a relative `sampling_config_file` or `output_directory`
-against the directory containing its own configuration file.
-When it reads the Stage 2 configuration, it likewise resolves Stage 2 reference and output paths against the directory containing that configuration.
-The meanings of these paths therefore do not depend on the terminal's current working directory.
+Stage 3 resolves each relative path against the configuration file containing it.
+Path meanings therefore do not depend on the terminal's working directory.

 ## Validation

 Before calculating results, the script checks that each pair has:

-- the shared HDF5 schema defined by Stage 1;
+- the native Test 002 reference schema and compact Test 003 sampled schema;
 - matching energy and pitch grids and `f_array` dimensions;
 - matching `f_array` units;
-- matching species, ion, selected-position, requested-position, and grid-index metadata;
+- matching species parameters and selected-position metadata;
 - finite, nonnegative distribution values with a positive integral; and
 - strictly monotonic, uniformly spaced energy and pitch grids.